 Lest we be?
 Who talks like that in this day and age?
 Terror had nothing on Phoebe’s sharp, critical mind.
 As her curiosity piqued, she began to calm down . . .
 All was quiet for several minutes.
 Her curiosity waned in the stillness as he relaxed his hold.
 Then a foul odor crept into the air and his grip tightened.
 A few yards up ahead, shadowy figures carrying torches glided across the corridor in total silence.
 Her gasp would have betrayed their presence if his hand hadn’t been covering her mouth.
 As the last figure melted into the darkness, she relaxed a little and leaned back into the body supporting her.
 But her repose was short-lived.

 I highly recommend PLATEAU, a book of quality, mystery, and adventure.
 It eloquently suggests an alternative to the 2012 doomsday prophecies,through the coming-of-age story of a fifteen-year-old tribal female.
-It lifts us to a higher consciousness, challenging us to overcome fear through love and gratitude. —Lynn V. Andrews, Author of Medicine Woman and Coming Full Circle
+It lifts us to a higher consciousness, challenging us to overcome fear through love and gratitude. —Lynn V. Andrews, Author of The Medicine Woman Series

 Plateau is a book based on principle and integrity.
 The tribal ethos and humor of the E’Ghali ardently lead the reader through the teachings, mishaps, and adventures of the characters to reveal the mystery held secret for centuries.
 It is well-written and a pleasure to read. —Joan Baez, Singer-Songwriter